Written by Richard Perry

 1. Some contact details – add in your name, country of residence and preferred language, email address and telephone number.

-2. Trading Account Details – you will need to choose your preferred platform (MT4 or MT5) and your account type (Standard, Micro, Zero)
+2. Trading Account Details – you will need to choose your preferred platform (MT4 or MT5) and your account type (Standard, Ultra Low, Zero)

 3. Personal Information – add in your date of birth and address

-4. Choose a base currency – choose from the options available on base currency and leverage size.
+4. Choose a base currency – Choose a base currency from the available options and select the desired leverage size.

 7. You will be required to upload some identifying documentation for XM to verify.
 You will be asked to provide proof of your identity and residency.